Many98/Crop2Seg/README.md

 # Crop2Seg

-`Crop2Seg` is repository for my Master's thesis project.

-Main goal is to perform semantic segmentation of crop types in time-series of Sentinel-2 tiles in automatic manner
+- Main goal is to perform semantic segmentation of crop types in time-series of Sentinel-2 tiles in automatic manner

-Our area of interest is Czech Republic.
+- Our area of interest is Czech Republic.

 ## What is planned
 0. ![example workflow](https://badgen.net/badge/progress/99%25/green) Review methods & models for semantic segmentation of crop types in time-series of satellite images